-I have blogged on several occasions about the importance of the El Sistema approach to music education and the English version of this extremely worthwhile and beneficial project.
+I have blogged on several occasions about the importance of the El Sistema approach to music education.
 In Harmony provides music tuition and orchestral coaching for children who would not normally be able to take advantage of instrumental lessons.
 The scheme is becoming so successful that the concept is slowly being introduced in other cities across the country.

 It was a pleasure and a privilege to visit In Harmony Lambeth yesterday afternoon and witness the children in action.
 I had been invited to join an orchestral rehearsal which was one of many taking place after school most days of the week.
 The rehearsals are held at the Wheatsheaf Hall in Lambeth, a large beautiful old building reminiscent of a church.